 I hate grinding.
 Seriously, it makes me physically ill to just think about walking in circles, fighting the same monsters over and over, spamming attacks, and waiting to earn enough XP before continuing the game.
-In my opinion, it’s poor game design, pure and simple.
-Though somehow, Etrian Odyssey IV manages to appeal to both hardcore dungeon crawl junkies, and those of us with things to do in our lives.
+In my opinion, it feels like poor game design.
+Though somehow, Etrian Odyssey IV manages to appeal to both hardcore dungeon crawl junkies, and those of us with more things to do in our lives.

 EO4 is a first person RPG that gives you a lot of freedom.
 You don’t even have much of story to tie down your character; you’re just one of hundreds of other adventurers to show up in the city of Tharsis looking for a way to Ygdrassil, a massive magical tree said to be the key to eternal paradise.
 You start off by naming your guild and creating a bunch of wizards and warriors for your party.
 There are seven classes available at the start, and you can pick from eight appearances each, but new classes become available as you progress. and you let the questing begin!

 Exploring dungeons in the first person is surprisingly immersive.
 I actually turned up the 3D to fully enjoy the beautiful scenery.
 On the downside, you never actually get to see your characters perform their cool moves in battle, just a simple slash or bang animation over the enemy.

 For my first run, I set the difficulty to Normal, because I’m a man after all, and I don’t need no kid gloves on the game!
 But after hitting the second floor of the first dungeon, I was running into monsters who could one-shot my characters.
 And with no way to revive them outside of town yet, it meant I had to trek back to Tharsis every time it happened.
 So yeah, I had to grind on the very first floor of the very first dungeon: not fun.